vfro/divert/README.md

 `require('divert')` returns a function with two parameters:
 * `generator`: must be a generator-function `function*(sync) { ... }`
     * generator function is invoked asynchronously.
-    * generator function accepts `sync` parameter, which must be passed as a callback to all yielded asynchronous calls.
+    * generator function accepts `sync` as a first parameter, which must be passed as a callback to all `yield`ed asynchronous calls.
     * `yield` construction evaluates to the value, which is passed to `sync` callback by asynchronous function.
     * `yield` construction may throw an exception in case if asynchronous function produces an error.
 * `callback`: Optional Node-style callback which is called when `divert` is done.
+* ... additional parameters: Optional additional parameters are passed as arguments to generation after `sync`.

 ```javascript
 var divert = require('divert');